-Whether you’re a student, teacher, or parent, I think you’ll appreciate this story of how one teacher can completely and permanently change someone’s life in only a few lessons.
+Whether you’re a student, a teacher, or a parent, I think you’ll appreciate this story of how one teacher can completely and permanently change someone’s life in only a few lessons.

-I called an ad in the paper by a recording studio, with a random question about music typesetting.
+I called a local recording studio with a random question about music typesetting.

-When the studio owner heard I was going to Berklee, he said, “I graduated from Berklee, and taught there for a few years, too.
-I’ll bet I can teach you two years' of theory and arranging in only a few lessons.
+When the studio owner heard I was going to Berklee, he said, “I graduated from Berklee and taught there, too.
+I’ll bet I can teach you two years of theory and arranging in only a few lessons.
 I suspect you can graduate in two years if you understand there’s no speed limit.
 Come by my studio at 9:00 tomorrow for your first lesson, if you’re interested.
 No charge.”

 Graduate college in two years?
 Awesome!
 I liked his style.
 That was Kimo Williams.

-Excited as hell, I showed up to his studio at 8:40 the next morning, though I waited outside until 8:59 before ringing his bell.
+I showed up at his studio at 8:40 the next morning, super excited, though I waited outside before ringing his bell at 8:59.

 He opened the door.
-A tall black man in a Hawaiian shirt and big hat, a square scar on his nose, a laid-back demeanor, and a huge smile, sizing me up, nodding.
+A tall man in a Hawaiian shirt and a big hat, with a square scar on his nose, a laid-back demeanor, and a huge smile, sizing me up, nodding.

 After a one-minute welcome, we were sitting at the piano, analyzing the sheet music for a jazz standard.
-He was quickly explaining the chords based on the diatonic scale.
-How the dissonance of the tri-tone in the 5-chord with the flat-7 is what makes it want to resolve to the 1.
-Within a minute, I was already being quizzed, “If the 5-chord with the flat-7 has that tritone, then so does another flat-7 chord.
+He was quickly explaining the chords based on the diatonic scale — how the dissonance of the tri-tone in the 5-chord with the flat-7 is what makes it want to resolve to the 1.
+Within a minute, he started quizzing me.
+“If the 5-chord with the flat-7 has that tri-tone, then so does another flat-7 chord.
 Which one?”

 “Uh… the flat-2 chord?”

 “Right!
 So that’s a substitute chord.
-Any flat-7 chord can always be substituted with the other flat-7 that shares the same tritone.
+Any flat-7 chord can be substituted with the other flat-7 that shares the same tri-tone.
 So reharmonize all the chords you can in this chart.
 Go.”

 The pace was intense, and I loved it.
-Finally, someone was challenging me — keeping me in over my head — encouraging and expecting me to pull myself up, quickly.
-I was learning so fast, it had the adrenaline of sports or a video game.
-A two-way game of catch, he tossed every fact back at me and made me prove I got it.
+Finally, someone was challenging me — keeping me in over my head — encouraging and expecting me to pull myself up quickly.
+I was learning so fast, it felt like the adrenaline rush you get while playing a video game.
+He tossed every fact at me and made me prove that I got it.

 In our three-hour lesson that morning, he taught me a full semester of Berklee’s harmony courses.
-In our next four lessons, he taught me the next four semesters of harmony and arranging requirements.
+In our next four lessons, he taught me the next four semesters of harmony and arranging classes.

-When I got to college and took my entrance exams, I tested out of those six semesters of required classes.
+When I got to college and took my entrance exams, I tested out of those six semesters of requirements.

-Then, as he suggested, I bought the course materials for other required classes and taught myself, doing the homework on my own time, then went to the department head and took the final exam, getting full credit for the course.
+Then, as Kimo suggested, I bought the course materials for other required classes and taught myself, doing the homework in my own time.
+Then I went to the department head and took the final exam, getting full credit for those courses.

-Doing this in addition to my full course load, I graduated college in two and a half years - (got my bachelor’s degree when I was 20) - squeezing every bit of education out of that place that I could.
+By doing this in addition to completing my full course load, I graduated college in two and a half years.
+I got my bachelor’s degree when I was twenty.

 Kimo’s high expectations set a new pace for me.
-He taught me “the standard pace is for chumps” — that the system is designed so anyone can keep up.
-If you’re more driven than “just anyone” - you can do so much more than anyone expects.
-And this applies to ALL of life - not just school.
+He taught me that “the standard pace is for chumps” — that the system is designed so anyone can keep up.
+If you’re more driven than most people, you can do way more than anyone expects.
+And this principle applies to all of life, not just school.